 The difference is especially stark among traditional camera makers.
 Canon has hundreds of lenses available for its DSLR cameras (as does Nikon).
 However, right now, Canon has only eight M-series lenses available for its lineup of mirrorless cameras; Nikon has 16 lenses for its Z series of mirrorless models.
 Third-party lens makers such as Sigma and Tamron have also been making lenses for Canon and Nikon SRLs and DLSRs for many years.
 Keep in mind, though, that some of these SLR lens models are quite old and may not be ideal for a modern DSLR.
 Some may not support autofocus, for instance.

 The mirrorless lens selection is better for companies that focus on the technology.
 Sony, for instance, now has about 50 E-mount lenses for its mirrorless models.
-Panasonic and Olympus, which share the Micro Four Thirds sensor format, each make about 40 lenses that can be used on cameras from either maker.
+Panasonic and Olympus, which share the Micro Four Thirds sensor format, each make about 40 lenses that can be used on cameras from either maker, and Fujifilm has about 30 lenses for its X-system of mirrorless cameras.
 Third-party lens makers also produce a good selection for the Sony and the Olympus/Panasonic lens mounts.

 In addition, you can generally purchase adapters to use DSLR-size lenses on a mirrorless camera that's made by the same manufacturer (such as for Canon or Sony).
 But that often comes at a price of altering the focal length and zoom characteristics and sometimes disabling or slowing functions such as autofocus.